Equal pay movement has these lessons to learn

 The march toward a living minimum wage is a good example of how fighting for incremental economic equality can improve lives immediately.
 Though many civil rights advocates want a $15 per hour federal minimum wage, reaching that goal will be a fierce legislative fight.
 So across the nation, the livable wage movement has adopted a multi-pronged strategy that is playing out in many states, municipalities and private business.

 In North Carolina, the state general assembly enacted a "preemptive law" in 2013 that prohibits cities like Durham from passing laws to increase the minimum wage above the state minimum of $7.25 per hour.
 That roadblock has neither stopped the Durham City Council from agreeing to raise the rate to $15, nor the more than 100 companies that have voluntarily agreed to raise employee salaries.
-So far this year in the United States, 19 states have increased the minimum wage.
+At the start of 2017, 19 states have increased the minimum wage.
 But the battle continues: 23 states, mostly across the South, have adopted laws that ban its urban municipalities from passing laws to increase employee wages.
 So now livable wage advocates are taking their message to the rural areas, and crossing racial lines.

 The same can be said of the fight for Equal Pay for women.
 Women of color will continue to lose if the tone of movement focuses mainly on pay equity for white women.